Kamuzinzi/Auto_push/README.md

 ## Use of the token

 Open the credentials.py and replace the generated token with the string in the quotes.

-Note. credentials.py is incrude in .gitignore
+Note. credentials.py is incruded in .gitignore

 ##Run the backup.py file to create the model